 Iced Latte Brown

-Grey doesn’t have to mean one-dimensional.
-This dark brown and gray mix takes the grey hair color trend and flips it on its head, creating a youthful and multidimensional shade.
+Mix dark mushroom-brown with gray to flip the gray hair color on its head, creating a youthful and multidimensional shade.

 Dark Honey Brown

 There’s a reason you see supermodels wear this color: It acts as a vacation in a bottle for brunettes with warm-toned skin.

 Light brown hair can be beautifully multidimensional, not mousy, in the hands of the right colorist.
 When in doubt, ask about placing babylights throughout your mane.

 Auburn hair color adds a touch of elegance to dark brown hues, creating a reflective glint every time you move.

 Minimize the time and effort of maintaining pastel hair colors by blending violet into a red-brown base.